FAQ for True Beginner Tennis For Women

 Q: Can I touch the net during play?

-A: No, physically touching the net during play results in losing the point.
+A: No, physically touching the net during play results in the player who has touched the net losing the point.

 Q: Is talking allowed during play or near other players?